kubeflow/website/content/docs/pipelines/upgrade.md

 ## Deploying Kubeflow

-This section describes how to deploy Kubeflow in a way that ensures you can use the Kubeflow Pipelines upgrade/installation capability.
+This section describes how to deploy Kubeflow in a way that ensures you can use the Kubeflow Pipelines reinstallation capability.

 ### Deploying Kubeflow on GCP